Tom goes to New Zealand Image

 Travelling after COVID-19

-As New Zealand has now been declared COVID-free, it is possible that NZ travel will soon start becoming more accessible.
+As New Zealand has now been declared COVID-free, it is possible that New Zealand travel will soon start becoming more accessible.
 This is promising, but we should also avoid getting complacent.
-Even when statistics support that NZ is comparatively safer than other overseas destination; travellers should continue to evaluate their personal health, individual circumstances, and any potential risk to themselves and others should the opportunity to travel to NZ arise.
+Even when statistics support that New Zealand is comparatively safer than other overseas destination; travellers should continue to evaluate their personal health, individual circumstances, and any potential risk to themselves and others should the opportunity to travel to New Zealand arise.

 I wish you all ongoing health and the freedom to be able to freely explore the world again soon.
 Tom.